Reset button technique: One-off use

-When this device is used in shows that do not use it regularly, its effective use depends on the audience being unaware of the continuity status until the moment when the intention to use the reset button technique is made clear.
-This requires the show to cause successful suspension of disbelief in the audience while introducing plot developments that would seriously alter the future of the show, without revealing that continuity is or will be interrupted.
-It is frequently employed as a plot twist that effectively undoes all the happenings of the episode.
-Common uses of this technique draw liberally from science fiction and metaphysical ideas, perhaps explaining its widespread use in those genres.
+The effective use of this device in productions where it is not typically featured relies heavily on the audience's suspension of disbelief until the precise moment when the reset button technique is employed.
+The successful execution of this technique needs the introduction of plot developments that significantly alter the course of the show, without indicating that continuity will be disrupted.
+Often employed as a plot twist, the reset button technique serves to undo all the preceding events of an episode.
+This device draws inspiration from science fiction and metaphysical concepts and is frequently included in those genres.

-Examples of the reset button technique include dream sequences, alternate-history flashbacks, parallel universes, "alternate realities", "alternate timelines", daydreams, time travel, and hallucinations.
+Examples of the reset button technique include dream sequences, alternate-history flashbacks, parallel universes, alternate realities, alternate timelines, daydreams, time travel, and hallucinations.
 In one trope that uses this technique (typically in science fiction or fantasy), a character will find themselves in a situation that seems familiar, but during the episode, some things seem odd.
 Then one or more major events happen, such as the death of a lead character.
-By the end of the episode or story arc the character realizes that they have been placed in a copy of their normal surroundings, usually to try to obtain information from them, and that the mastermind behind the plan made a few mistakes in fashioning the copied environment.
+By the end of the episode or story arc, the character realizes that they have been placed in a copy of their normal surroundings, usually to try to obtain information from them, and that the mastermind behind the plan made a few mistakes in fashioning the copied environment.

-Perhaps the most infamous example of the reset button technique is the 1986 season premiere of Dallas in which it is revealed that Bobby Ewing's death in the previous season was merely a dream in the mind of one of the characters.
+One popular example of the reset button technique is the 1986 season premiere of Dallas in which it is revealed that Bobby Ewing's death in the previous season was merely a dream in the mind of one of the characters.
 This was parodied in the "Da Boom" episode of Family Guy.
 In comics, the Spider-Man storyline Spider-Man: One More Day undid the marriage of Peter Parker and Mary Jane Watson, drawing criticism due to the continuity issues, with some critics even comparing it to Dallas.

-However, used appropriately, it can be devastating in terms of its effect.
+However, when used appropriately, it can be devastating in terms of its effect.
 Near the end of the series finale of Newhart, innkeeper Dick Loudon (portrayed by Bob Newhart) is struck on the head and knocked unconscious.
-The scene switches abruptly to Dr. Bob Hartley, the character Newhart portrayed in his earlier series The Bob Newhart Show, waking up in bed next to his wife Emily (portrayed by Suzanne Pleshette).
+The scene switches abruptly to Dr. Bob Hartley, the character Newhart portrayed in his earlier series, The Bob Newhart Show, waking up in bed next to his wife Emily (portrayed by Suzanne Pleshette).
 Hartley describes the strange dream he has just had about running a Vermont inn, which Emily blames on the Japanese food he ate before going to bed.
 The entirety of Newhart is thus established to be part of Hartley's dream.